ChrisEssery/group-project/Portfolio/UX_Design.md

 Sally's expectations are as follows:

-  *"I don't want the games to be too difficult for her, and I want to be able to see her opponent while I play the games.
+  *"I don't want the games to be too difficult for her, and I want to be able to see my opponent while I play the games.
 It's also really important that the layout of the website will be easy to navigate."*

 ### Special Requirements